Michael Hartmann (footballer)

 Michael Hartmann (born 11 July 1974) is a German football coach and a former player.
-He is currently the head coach for Bayern Munich U17.
+Most recently he served as the head coach for Bayern Munich U19.

 Club career

 Hartmann was born in Hennigsdorf, East Germany.
 The midfielder played in more than 300 matches in the first three levels of the German football pyramid.

 International career

 Hartmann made his debut for the Germany national team on 30 April 2003 in a friendly against Serbia and Montenegro.
 He played in two UEFA Euro 2004 qualifiers, but was not selected for the final tournament squad.

 Coaching career

 After three years as head coach of the under-19 team for Hansa Rostock he was named on 10 June 2010 as assistant coach of the first team.
 From 2013 to 2022 Hartmann is coach for the youth ranks of one of his other former clubs as a player, Hertha BSC.
 In 2022 he was appointed as head coach for Bayern Munich under-17 team.